mportesdev/handpick/README.rst

     default.
 If ``dict_keys`` is set to True, both keys and values of the mapping are inspected.

-    By default, strings are not considered containers and thus not visited by the recursive algorithm.
+    By default, strings are not regarded as containers of other objects and therefore not visited by the recursive algorithm.
 This can be changed by setting ``strings`` to True.
 Strings of length 0 or 1 are never visited.

-    By default, bytes-like sequences (bytes and bytearrays) are not considered containers and thus not visited by the recursive algorithm.
+    By default, bytes-like sequences (bytes and bytearrays) are not regarded as containers of other objects and therefore not visited by the recursive algorithm.
 This can be changed by setting ``bytes_like`` to True.

 @handpick.predicate(func)
     Decorator wrapping a function with a predicate object.